-In February 2017, our Forcepoint business acquired the Skyfence cloud access security broker (CASB) business for \$39 million in cash, net of cash received, and exclusive of retention payments.
-Vista Equity Partners contributed 19.7% of the purchase price, which is reflected in contribution from noncontrolling interest in Forcepoint in our consolidated statements of cash flows.
-Skyfence solutions help companies to determine which cloud applications are in use by employees, analyze content in real-time to prevent malicious or unauthorized leakage and quickly identify and block cyber attacks.
-Skyfence was integrated into our Forcepoint business to expand and enhance Forcepoint's strategy to deliver cybersecurity systems that help customers understand people's behaviors and intent as they interact with data and intellectual property wherever it may reside.
-In connection with this acquisition, we recorded \$35 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, all of which is expected to be deductible for tax purposes, and \$5 million of intangible assets, primarily related to technology, with a weighted-average life of six years.
+In 2017, our Forcepoint business completed the acquisitions of RedOwl Analytics Inc., a security analytics business, and the Skyfence cloud access security broker (CASB) business for total consideration of \$93 million, net of cash received, and exclusive of retention payments.
+Vista Equity Partners contributed 19.7% of the purchase price for the Skyfence acquisition.
+Both acquisitions expand and enhance Forcepoint's strategy to deliver cybersecurity systems that help customers understand people's behaviors and intent as they interact with data and intellectual property wherever it may reside.
+In connection with these acquisitions, we recorded \$77 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, and \$12 million of intangible assets, primarily related to technology and customer relationships.

-In January 2016, our Forcepoint business acquired the Stonesoft next-generation firewall (NGFW) business, including the Sidewinder proxy firewall technology.
-Vista Equity Partners contributed 19.7% of the purchase price, which is reflected in contribution from noncontrolling interest in Forcepoint in our consolidated statements of cash flows.
-Stonesoft provides NGFW software and hardware solutions that focus on high-availability, centralized management of large networks and protection from advanced evasion techniques.
-The Sidewinder product provides proxy-based firewall software and hardware solutions, allowing for clear visibility and control of command filtering, protocol enforcement and application access.
+In 2016, our Forcepoint business acquired the Stonesoft next-generation firewall (NGFW) business, including the Sidewinder proxy firewall technology, and Vista Equity Partners contributed 19.7% of the purchase price.
 Stonesoft expands the cloud and hybrid capabilities of Forcepoint.
-In connection with this acquisition, we have recorded \$51 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, the majority of which is deductible for tax purposes, and \$23 million of intangible assets, primarily related to technology and customer relationships, with a weighted-average life of five years.
+In connection with this acquisition, we recorded \$51 million of goodwill, primarily related to expected synergies from combining operations and the value of the existing workforce, and \$23 million of intangible assets, primarily related to technology and customer relationships.